 &lt;sup>2 Disclosure of accounting policies shall reflect the facts and circumstances of the entity.
-In this set of Example Financial Statements the accounting policies reflect the activities of the fictitious entity, Grant Thornton CLEARR RDR Example Pty Ltd and Subsidiaries.
-The accounting policies should therefore, in all cases, be tailored to the facts and circumstances in place, which may prescribe that less extensive accounting policies are disclosed for the entity.
+In this set of example financial statements the accounting policies reflect the activities of the fictitious Entity, Grant Thornton CLEARR RDR Example Pty Ltd and Subsidiaries.
+The accounting policies should therefore in all cases be tailored to the facts and circumstances in place, which may prescribe that less extensive accounting policies are disclosed for the Entity.

+Investments in associates and joint arrangements

+AASB 128.3 Associates are those entities over which the Group is able to exert significant influence but which are not subsidiaries.
 AASB 11.15-16 A joint venture is an arrangement that the Group controls jointly with one or more other investors, and over which the Group has rights to a share of the arrangement's net assets rather than direct rights to underlying assets and obligations for underlying liabilities.
 A joint arrangement in which the Group has direct rights to underlying assets and obligations for underlying liabilities is classified as a joint operation.

-- AASB 128.10 Investments in associates and joint ventures are accounted for using the equity method.
-Interests in joint operations are accounted for by recognising the Group's assets (including its share of any assets held jointly), its liabilities (including its share of any liabilities incurred jointly), its revenue from the sale of its share of the output arising from the joint operation, its share of the revenue from the sale of the output by the joint operation and its expenses (including its share of any expenses incurred jointly). - AASB 11.24 Any goodwill or fair value adjustment attributable to the Group's share in the associate or joint venture is not recognised separately and is included in the amount recognised as investment.
+AASB 128.10 Investments in associates and joint ventures are accounted for using the equity method.
+Interests in joint operations are accounted for by recognising the Group's assets (including its share of any assets held jointly), its liabilities (including its share of any liabilities incurred jointly), its revenue from the sale of its share of the output arising from the joint operation, its share of the revenue from the sale of the output by the joint operation and its expenses (including its share of any expenses incurred jointly).
+AASB 11.24 Any goodwill or fair value adjustment attributable to the Group's share in the associate or joint venture is not recognised separately and is included in the amount recognised as investment.
 The carrying amount of the investment in associates and joint ventures is increased or decreased to recognise the Group's share of the profit or loss and other comprehensive income of the associate and joint venture, adjusted where necessary to ensure consistency with the accounting policies of the Group.
 Unrealised gains and losses on transactions between the Group and its associates and joint ventures are eliminated to the extent of the Group's interest in those entities.
 Where unrealised losses are eliminated, the underlying asset is also tested for impairment.

-3.5 Foreign currency translation

-AASB 121.53 Functional and presentation currency

-AASB 121.53 The consolidated financial statements are presented in Australian Dollars (\$AUD), which is also the functional currency of the Parent Company.

-Foreign currency transactions and balances

-AASB 101.117(a) AASB 101.117(b) Foreign currency transactions are translated into the functional currency of the respective Group entity, using the exchange rates prevailing at the dates of the transactions (spot exchange rate).
+3.5 Foreign currency translation AASB 121.53 AASB 121.53 Functional and presentation currency The consolidated financial statements are presented in Australian Dollars (\$AUD), which is also the functional currency of the Parent Company.
+AASB 101.117(a) AASB 101.117(b) Foreign currency transactions and balances Foreign currency transactions are translated into the functional currency of the respective Group entity, using the exchange rates prevailing at the dates of the transactions (spot exchange rate).
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the re-measurement of monetary items at year end exchange rates are recognised in profit or loss.
 Non-monetary items are not retranslated at year-end and are measured at historical cost (translated using the exchange rates at the date of the transaction), except for non-monetary items measured at fair value which are translated using the exchange rates at the date when fair value was determined.

-Foreign operations

-In the Group's financial statements, all assets, liabilities and transactions of Group entities with a functional currency other than the \$AUD are translated into \$AUD upon consolidation.
-The functional currency of the entities in the Group has remained unchanged during the reporting period.
+Foreign operations In the Group's financial statements, all assets, liabilities and transactions of Group entities with a functional currency other than the \$AUD are translated into \$AUD upon consolidation.
+The functional currency of the Entities in the Group has remained unchanged during the reporting period.

+© 2014 Grant Thornton Australia Ltd. All rights reserved.